transportation of crude oil by rail

 Railroads play an integral role in the economic well-being of large and small towns throughout the U.S., delivering what businesses produce and goods Americans need - all with a dedication to do so safely.
 This focus on safety extends far beyond the railroads' 175,000 employees and its 140,000 mile rail network into the communities they serve.
 Freight railroads are resolute in their commitment to provide emergency planning assistance and training to local fire, police and emergency response personnel.

-Each year thousands of emergency responders, along with railroad and shipper employees, receive specialized training through railroad-specific programs or through industry initiatives such as the Transportation Technology Center's Security and Emergency Response Training Center and through TRANSCAER.
+Each year thousands of emergency responders, along with railroad and shipper employees, receive specialized training through railroad-specific programs or through industry initiatives at the Transportation Technology Center's Security and Emergency Response Training Center and through TRANSCAER.

 Railroads are actively involved in state emergency planning committees and conferences on emergency response.